jeeliz/jeelizFaceFilter/README.md

 ## About the tech
 This API uses Jeeliz WebGL Deep Learning technology to detect and track the user's face using a deep learning network.
-The accuracy is adaptative : the better the hardware, the more detection are processed per second.
+The accuracy is adaptative : the better the hardware, the more detections are processed per second.
 All is done client-side.

 ## Articles
 We are currently writing a series of tutorial for the API, starting by building some very basic filters and moving to harder ones.